3 1/2 out of 4 Stars - Video Librarian

 Plan for next year’s Black History Month.

-Or work with local school’s and their school foundations to arrange for school field trips to your indie theater or library facility.
+Or work with local school’s and their school foundations and arrange for school field trips to your indie theater or library facility.

-Or collaborate with churches, political groups or community organizations to help get the word out and grow your audience.
+Or partner with business groups, churches, political or community organizations.
+Partnering with groups can help you get the word out and grow your audience.

-Or show it at your church or community organization.
+Or initiate a showing it at your church or community organization.

-Or invite friends to your home for lively debate.
+Or invite friends to your home for film and conversation, (a unique event that engages everyone!)

 Julia – Film Director

-Bill Clifford (my father) got involved in 1960 and he, later in life, introduced me to “the kids”.
+Bill Clifford (my father) got involved in 1960.
+He introduced me to “the kids” featured in Children of the Civil Rights.

-The film would not exist without him.
-(He’s the one on the front row.)
+(He’s the one on the front row below.)